Gravitational matter-antimatter impact interactions: Introduction

-in producing antihydrogen can now also be applied to studies of the gravitational behaviour of matter-antimatter and antimatter-antimatter systems.
-It therefore appears as if the "Dream" of \citet{Sch98} will soon come true.
+in producing antihydrogen can now also be applied to studies of the gravitational behaviour of matter-antimatter systems.

-\citet{NieGol} presented many arguments against "Antigravity" and discussed, in particular, arguments of \citet{Mor58}, \citet{Sch59} and \citet{Goo61}.
+\citet{NieGol} considered many arguments against ``Antigravity'' and discussed, in particular, arguments of \citet{Mor58}, \citet{Sch59}, and \citet{Goo61}.
 In the conclusion section, they mention that a consensus exists that an antiproton gravity experiment is important and further point out:

 \begin{quote} ``Somewhat paradoxically, it turns out that the more precisely anomalous gravitational effects are ruled out in earth-based matter-matter experiments, the more unrestricted is the possibility that there can be a significant anomalous gravitational acceleration of antimatter.'' \end{quote}